This easy vegan vegetable curry is one of my family staples.

 One of my favourite bulk cooking meals is this super easy vegan vegetable curry.
+It is one of my most adaptable recipes: make it hotter or milder, with whatever vegetables are in season.
 It’s very cheap to make and freezes well.
 I make it mild enough for the kids but if you prefer a hotter curry then you can add more spice.
 This curry is vegan, gluten free and (if you use xylitol) cane sugar free.
 Yum!

 Ingredients (serves 4-6)